 Quitenos call their tram or cable car teleferico, but the name given as its proper name, Teleferiqo emphasizes the q for Quito.
 The inactive of the twin volcanoes fittingly named "old man" or El Ruco, grips the top end of the tram for the ride to Cruz Loma (Cross Hill).

 The little shops at the foot of the tram exhibit the usual - and not so usual - tourist souvenirs.

-After checking those out, Angel with his family and I hopped in to be scooped up on a foggy, intermittent rainy day...creeping up on the east side of El Ruco.
+After checking the shops out, Angel with his family and I hopped in to be scooped up on a foggy, intermittent rainy day...creeping up on the east side of El Ruco.

 Breaking through those clouds - so close, you could almost touch them - gave me a surreal feel.
 I mean...so up-close-and...personal in that little cable car with those clouds all the way up to the heavens, seems downright unearthly!
 The cable car delivers.